 What is a Founder vs. Chief Executive Officer (CEO)?

 All small businesses start with an idea and are driven by someone who wants to see that business succeed.
-That founder, or entrepreneur, does many different things in their quest to bring their idea to life.
+That founder or entrepreneur does many different things in their quest to bring their idea to life.
 However, one very important distinction comes when it’s time for that small business to hire staff and create a team – at that point, is it still appropriate for the founder to be referred to as CEO?
 Some people think so; others aren’t so sure.
 Let’s take a look at both sides of the argument.

 How to Become Both or Either

 CEOs are in charge of all things business.
-If you want to grow your business and build a great culture, you need to focus on being a CEO.
+If you want to grow your business and build a great culture, you need to focus on being a title CEO (Chief Executive Officer).
 But here’s where you might be surprised: The same is true if you decide to go into business for yourself; many times, small business owners don’t want the day-to-day distractions that come with management responsibilities.
 The truth is, when it comes to running your own company, it doesn’t really matter what position or title you hold—because whatever responsibility falls in your lap as an entrepreneur will be yours alone to take care of (and fix).
 What matters is what kind of leader you can become as your company evolves.

 It takes time and experience to get there, but every step you take along the way gets you closer to becoming a successful entrepreneur.
 So instead of focusing on titles or positions, work hard at developing your skills as a leader.
 That way, no matter what role ends up falling under your job description down the road, you’ll be ready for it!